adityasz/marimow/README.md

 > [!NOTE]
 > Only works on Linux; signal handling on macOS is different and I don't have a
 > Mac.
-You can open a pull request with a fix; see
+You can open a pull request with a fix: See
 > [`src/lib.rs:run_marimo`](https://github.com/adityasz/marimow/tree/master/src/lib.rs).

 A marimo Wrapper.